 Development of wages and salaries

-Wage and salary earners' earnings almost stopped growing
+Wage and salary earners' earnings rose by 0,2 percent

-According to Statistics Finlands preliminary data, the nominal earnings of wage and salary earners rose by 0.5 per cent in the private sector during the second quarter of 2017.
-In the central government sector and the local government sector, the nominal earnings of wage and salary earners decreased.
-The drop in the public sector was caused by the cut in holiday bonuses agreed on in the Competitiveness Pact.
-On average, the nominal earnings of wage and salary earners rose by 0.1 per cent during the second quarter of 2017 when compared to the respective period in 2016.
-Real earnings fell by 0.7 per cent compared to the second quarter of the previous year.
+According to Statistics Finlands preliminary data, the nominal earnings of wage and salary earners rose by 0.2 per cent on average in July to September 2017 when compared to the respective period in 2016.
+In the private sector, nominal earnings rose by 0.6 percent.
+As for the central government sector and the local government sector, the nominal earnings of wage and salary earners decreased by 1.0 and 1.1 percent respectively.
+Real earnings fell by 0,4 1) per cent on average compared to the third quarter of the previous year.

-According to Statistics Finlands preliminary data, wage and salary earners nominal earnings rose in the private sector by 0.5 per cent from April to June 2016 to the corresponding period in 2017.
-In the central and local government sectors, nominal earnings fell, in the central government sector by 1.1 per cent and in the local government sector by 1.2 per cent.Statistical release
+The cut in holiday bonuses agreed on in the Competitiveness Pact has been taken into account in the index of wage and salary earnings and it has a negative effect on the development of the index of wage and salary earnings in the central and local government sectors starting from the first quarter of 2017.
+According to Statistics Finlands preliminary data, wage and salary earners nominal earnings rose in the private sector by 0.6 per cent from July to September 2016 to the corresponding period in 2017.
+In the central and local government sectors, nominal earnings fell, in the central government sector by 1.0 per cent and in the local government sector by 1.1 per cent.Statistical release

 Statistics Finland / Index of wage and salary earnings